Maxrob440/PX4-mavlink/README.md

 ### Paralell Sweep
 ![Paralell Sweep](readmePictures/sweepSearch.png)

-A Paralell sweep search is used when the area to be surveyed is very large due to location being uncertain
+A Paralell sweep search is used when the area to be surveyed is very large due to location being uncertain<br>
+### Example flight
+Link available showing a flight [Youtube][https://youtu.be/IRbg3JopvWE]

 ### References